 The Schoolsmith Score.
 Because parents compare schools.

 It has always been difficult to compare schools.
 Yes, there are league tables based on exam results.
-But that’s just one criteria.
-And we know that there’s more to education than exam results.
+But we know that there’s more to education than exam results.
 There are Ofsted reports, but they’re more concerned with regulatory compliance.

 What if you could compare schools across lots of different criteria that included, say, exam results, subjects taught, sports, the arts, extra-curricular, pastoral care, facilities, teaching, pupil participation…?
 Something more holistic, that reflected all the other good stuff that goes on in schools.
 And that, ladies and gentlemen, is the drum roll for…the Schoolsmith Score; a tool to compare schools across 50 criteria.

 The principle is very simple.
 If a school offers more and better across some of those 50 it will have a higher Schoolsmith Score.
 And a higher Schoolsmith Score indicates that the school might provide your child with a better education.